Do you have habits that help you stay well and balanced as a mom? Here are some of mine:

 See, if you can harness the power of habit, you don’t need to have nearly as much discipline or motivation to do what you know you should do.
 You’ll just do it because that’s what you do.

 Experts disagree on exactly when habits form, but the consensus is between 21 days and 66 days.
 Before this timeframe, finding motivation and being disciplined is helpful.

 If you can get over the hump of the first two or so months, things will get easier.

 Note: As I was writing this post, I couldn’t narrow it down to just 10 habits.
-I’ll be posting “10 More Habits that Keep Me Well and Balanced as a Mom” soon.
-Be sure to subscribe so you don’t miss it.
+Make sure you catch my follow up post, 10 MORE Habit That Keep Me Well and Balanced as a Mom.

 1. I wake up before my kids.